JetBrains/kotlin-web-site/docs/topics/returns.md

 ## Return to labels

 In Kotlin, functions can be nested using function literals, local functions, and object expressions.
-Qualified `return`s allow you to return from an outer function.
+A qualified `return` allows you to return from an outer function.

 The most important use case is returning from a lambda expression.
 To return from a lambda expression, label it and qualify the `return`: